scmorse/bitcoin-misc/sighash_proposal_v2.md

 int SIGHASH_SINGLE = (nAtIndex << 7) | nAtOther;
 ```

-It is necessary in this example to have SIGHASH_WITHOUT_PREV_VALUE in each `nAtIndex` because currently the prevout's value is not serialized into the transaction.
+In this example, it is necessary to have SIGHASH_WITHOUT_PREV_VALUE in each set of input flags (`nAtIndex`) because, currently, the prevout's value is not serialized into the transaction.
 This would change, by default, so that the equivalent of [SIGHASH_WITHINPUTVALUE](https://bitcointalk.org/index.php?topic=181734.0) is the norm.
 To make a flag also use SIGHASH_ANYONECANPAY:

 ```
 // nHashType already defined, want to make it use SIGHASH_ANYONECANPAY